westarete/artfully_app/README.md

 ### Environment

-Artfully requires the following environment variables to be set if they aren't explicitly set in `config/environment.rb`
+Artful.ly OSE requires the following environment variables to be set if they aren't explicitly set in `config/environment.rb`

     BRAINTREE_MERCHANT_ID
     BRAINTREE_PUBLIC_KEY